Note: Register by July 29, 2022, and get an instant $50 rebate off the registration fee. Use code WEB50.

-This course will explore the process of Canadian Citizenship.
-Students will become familiar with the different ways someone can become a Canadian citizen as well as the necessary steps and documentation for the application.
-This course will look at the rights and legislation surrounding Canadian citizenship and how citizenship is granted by the Citizenship Commission.
-Other topics covered in this course will be the citizenship test and oath, resumption of citizenship, renouncing, revoking and appeals of citizenship.
+This course will explore the fundamental processes of Canadian Citizenship.
+Students will become familiar with the different ways someone can become a Canadian citizen as well as the necessary steps and documentation for application.
+This course will look at the rights and legislation surrounding Canadian citizenship and how citizenship is granted.
+Other topics covered in this course will be the citizenship test and oath, resumption of citizenship, renouncing, revoking and time deadlines and grounds for citizenship appeals.

 Upon successful completion of this course students will be able to: